charlierobin/expression-evaluation-in-xojo-the-one-that-will-be-thrown-away/README.md

 Also, I want the result to come back with lots of other extra information: mainly what all the nested `InstructionOperandSubClauses`, `InstructionOperandFunctionCall` and `InstructionOperandList` evaluated to, so the host app can display all of this in the (sort of AST) structure of the formula to the user, allowing them to understand what they've written (and helping them debug if neccesary).

+I found a basic suite of test expressions which I've copied and pasted, plus a few extra of my own, and at the moment the results seem to come back correct.
+(At least the ones I’ve checked by pasting them in Google and seeing what their calculator returns.)